dasch-swiss/dsp-das/README.md

 $ make init-db-test
 $ make stack-without-app
 ```
-Oonce backend is up and running, in the second terminal instance start DSP-APP by running:
+Once backend is up and running, in the second terminal instance start DSP-APP by running:
 ```shell
 # come back to this repository and start the DSP-APP
 $ npx nx run dsp-app:serve